Heartland’s Family Hunting Tradition

 I had many uncles and cousins that loved hunting as well.
 We hunted deer, quail, pheasant, ducks, geese, rabbits, squirrels, raccoons and other animals.
 If it was in season, we hunted it.
 We each had different dogs to use.
 They included pointers, labs, beagles and coonhounds.

 My grandfather passed away around the time I started Heartland Lodge.
-(My grandmother had already passed.)
 Unfortunately, my aunts and uncles started fighting over what little my grandfather had.
 My mom’s family grew up very poor.
 They didn’t have an outhouse until my mom was in 8th grade!
-My family tradition was over when my grandfather passed.
+My family tradition ended when my grandfather passed.

-Harpole's Original Family Farm I didn’t have time to miss it as I was too busy starting a new business (Heartland Lodge) as a very young man.
+Pheasant Hunting Lodge & Resort I didn’t have time to miss it as I was too busy starting a new business (Heartland Lodge) at a very young age.
 I was only 25 at the time.
 Starting Heartland Lodge was like the movie “Field of Dreams.”
+The Original Lodge was like the baseball field in the middle of an Iowa cornfield.
 People thought I was crazy and told me it would never last.
 It was those doubters that I have to thank.
 They motivated me to prove them wrong.
-Now we have people traveling from around the world, just like the cars at the end of “Field of Dreams.”
+Now we have people visiting from around the world, just like the cars at the end of “Field of Dreams.”

 About 10 years ago, a light went off inside me when doing a welcome meeting with some hunters who visit Heartland Lodge every year.
-I realized my family tradition didn’t end… it’s being carried on by you, the hunters, who visit Heartland Lodge.
+I realized my family tradition didn’t end… it’s being carried on by you, the hunters, who visit the lodge.
 Many of the hunters also have made visiting Heartland Lodge a part of their own tradition.

 As I get a little older and a bit wiser, I reflect back to the memories of hunting with my family as a child growing up.
-The most cherished memories are not the deer or other game we harvested, but the memories created from time spent with family and friends.
-The harvest was a bonus.
+I had some great hunts; the big buck, the covey rises, the mallards falling from the sky, but if I could only choose one memory to go back and relive it would be that breakfast with grandpa.
+The most cherished memories are not the game we harvested, but the memories created from time spent with family and friends.
+The harvest is the cherry on top.
 That is what hunting and Heartland Lodge is all about, creating memories that you will always cherish.
+I hope you create great memories during your stay with us.

-You are part of our Heartland Family!
+You are now part of our Heartland Family & my family tradition.
 I look forward to you making new memories and creating traditions that last a lifetime.

 Gary